Dallinger/Dallinger/docs/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~

 ``title`` *unicode*
-    The title of the Study on Prolific.
+    The title of the Study on Prolific

 ``description`` *unicode*
-    The description of the Study on Prolific.
+    The description of the Study on Prolific

 ``prolific_api_token`` *unicode*
-    Your Prolific API token.
-These are requested from Prolific via email or some
+    Your Prolific API token

+    These are requested from Prolific via email or some other non-programmatic
-    other non-programmatic channel, and should be stored in your ``~/.dallingerconfig``
+    channel, and should be stored in your ``~/.dallingerconfig`` file.
-    file.

 ``prolific_api_version`` *unicode*
-    The version of the Prolific API you'd like to use.
-The default ("v1") is
+    The version of the Prolific API you'd like to use

-    defined in global_config_defaults.txt
+    The default ("v1") is defined in global_config_defaults.txt

 ``prolific_estimated_completion_minutes`` *int*
     Estimated duration in minutes of the experiment or survey

 ``prolific_maximum_allowed_minutes`` *int*
-    Max time in minutes for a participant to finish the submission.
+    Max time in minutes for a participant to finish the submission

-    Submissions are timed out if it takes longer.
-Make sure it is not too low.
+    Submissions are timed out if it takes longer, so make sure it is not too low.
-    The default is 3 x the ``prolific_estimated_completion_minutes`` plus two
+    The default is 3 times the ``prolific_estimated_completion_minutes``, plus two
     minutes.

 ``prolific_recruitment_config`` *unicode - JSON formatted*
-    JSON data to add additional recruitment parameters.
-This would typically include:
+    JSON data to add additional recruitment parameters

+    Since some recruitment parameters are complex and are defined with relatively complex
+    syntax, Dallinger allows you to define this configuration in raw JSON.
+The parameters
+    you would typically specify this way :ref:`include <json-config-disclaimer>`:

         - ``device_compatibility``
         - ``peripheral_requirements``
         - ``eligibility_requirements``

     See the `Prolific API Documentation <https://docs.prolific.co/docs/api-docs/public/#tag/Studies/paths/~1api~1v1~1studies~1/post>`__
     for details.